 Our people reflect the diversity of the communities in which we live and work, and the customers we serve.
 The things which make us different are accepted, valued and celebrated.
 And it’s not only our people who recognise this: we are featured in The Times Top 50 Employers for Women and are recognised as a Disability Confident Employer.

 Everyone working for Post Office has a responsibility to:

-- Promote a professional and positive work environment and be a role model at all times
+- Always promote a professional and positive work environment and be a role model

 - Promote a culture of inclusivity where differences are accepted, valued and celebrated

 - Inform their line manager of any instances of apparent discrimination or any perceived problem in relation to employment or to the provision of products and services

 - Comply with, and promote, Post Office Ltd policy and procedures with regard to diversity and inclusion

 We want to celebrate the diversity of our workforce and the communities we serve.
 That means embracing diversity and creating policies which actively promote working without discrimination.

 We value flexibility within our workforce and recognise the importance of helping employees to balance work and personal life where possible.

 We support our people with policies and guidance around menopause, maternity and transitioning, dignity at work and several more.
 We are currently working on a domestic abuse policy.